Apply for the Master of Physiotherapy (MPhty) through the Dunedin campus in 2020Apply Now

 Regulations for the Degree of Master of Physiotherapy (MPhty)

-(ii) be registered with the Physiotherapy Board of New Zealand and possess an Annual Practising Certificate; and
+- obtain registration with the Physiotherapy Board of New Zealand and possess an Annual Practising Certificate where appropriate; and

-(c) A candidate whose qualification for entry to the programme is a Postgraduate Diploma in Physiotherapy or equivalent may be exempted from all or some of the required papers.
+- A candidate whose qualification for entry to the programme is a Postgraduate Diploma in Physiotherapy may be exempted from all or some of the required papers for an endorsed option.

 A candidate achieving the degree by papers and a thesis shall normally follow a programme for the equivalent of not less than three semesters of full-time study and not more than five semesters of full-time study, and a candidate achieving the degree by thesis alone shall normally follow a programme of study for the equivalent of not less than one year of full-time study and not more than two years of full-time study.
 Exceptions shall be permitted only with the approval of the Pro-Vice-Chancellor (Health Sciences).